shoe5454/cost-service/README.md

    * To access the project frontend, point your browser to the URL shown in the CloudFormation/SAM output key `CloudFrontFrontendUrl`
 3. If this is not the first time deploying and you have made changes to the frontend code, invalidate the project's CloudFront web distribution.
    * You can identify the project's web distribution in CloudFront by searching for the stack name you chose when deploying the project.
 The stack name should appear in the distibution's Comment field.
-4. Create users for the sales representative and the administrator in AWS Cognito (https://console.aws.amazon.com/cognito).
+4. Create users for the sales representative and the administrator in [AWS Cognito](https://console.aws.amazon.com/cognito).
    * The project's Cognito user pool name is the  stack name you chose when deploying the project.
 5. Assign the created users to the relevant group in Cognito (`sales_rep` and `costs_admin`).
    * These groups should already exist in Cognito, they were created when the project was deployed.
    * Users assigned to the `sales_rep` group will have permission to calculate costs for new merchants.
    * Users assigned to the `costs_admin` group will have permission to calculate costs for new merchants as well as upload CSVs to replace existing cost data.
+6. Upload a CSV file.
+See [Uploading CSV File](#uploading-csv-file).

+## Usage

+### Uploading CSV File

-6. Log in as the user belonging to the `costs_admin` group and upload the example CSV located in `<PROJECT_DIR>/__tests__/unit/business/cost-data-example.csv` .
-To log in, point your web browser to the URL shown in the CloudFormation/SAM output key `CloudFrontFrontendUrl`.
+1. Log in as the user belonging to the `costs_admin` group.
+   * To log in, point your web browser to the URL shown in the CloudFormation/SAM output key `CloudFrontFrontendUrl`.
+2. You should see an _Upload costs CSV_ section.
+Choose a file containing cost data then press the Upload button.
+   * For a sample CSV file see `<PROJECT_DIR>/__tests__/unit/business/cost-data-example.csv` .

+Any files uploaded will remove all existing cost data from the service and replace with the new information from the uploaded CSV file.
+You will be notified when the upload completes.
+However, there is currently no frontend feedback provided as to whether the CSV file was successfully processed after uploading.
+You will have to use the [Logs](#logs) to view the status of the processing.

+### Calculating Cost

+To calculate the cost for a new merchant, log in as a user belonging to either the `costs_admin` or `sales_rep` group.
+You should see a _Calculate cost_ form.
+All 3 fields are required.
+You'll need to type in the industry as an exact match (minus leading and trailing whitespace) to what was in the CSV.

+### Logs

+Logs are stored in [AWS CloudWatch](https://console.aws.amazon.com/cloudwatch/) under log groups.
+There are log groups for the 3 Lambdas: `calculateCostFunction`, `generateCostFileUploadEndpointFunction`, and `costsFileUploadedFunction`.
+There is also a log group for the nested stack (`FrontendSource`) that deploys the frontend code to S3.

+The `costsFileUploadedFunction` function is particularly useful to determine whether processing of a cost CSV file upload has completed successfully or not, because the processing is done asynchronously without any user feedback on the web page.
+After uploading the CSV file, there should be a log message saying `Cost data successfully replaced` .
+You may have to wait for a bit to see that message.

-## Architecture
+## Development

-Logical architecture diagram

-## Project Folder Structure
+### Project Folder Structure

 ```sh
 /